0x2142/frigate-notify/docs/config/file.md

 !!! note
     Any combination of alerting methods may be enabled, though you'll probably want to enable at least one! 😅

+All alert providers (Discord, Gotify, etc) also support optional filters & the ability to configure multiple profiles per provider.
+Please see [Alert Profiles & Filters](https://frigate-notify.0x2142.com/latest/config/profilesandfilters/) for more information.

 ### General

 - **title** (Optional - Default: `Frigate Alert`)